fossdelhi/sync-music/README.md

 $ bash setup.sh

 Generate your tokens from dropbox developers console and configure with this command:
-$ sync-music --config dropbox.key ""
+$ sync-music --config dropbox.key "API_token"

 Now sync-music is ready to sync your favorite songs.